hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > When in such falsehoods and such boastings caught.
 >
-> Chassee.
+> Chassée.
 These quacks, I've challenged, aye, in every way,
 >
 > To dance with me, and their great skill display;
 >